intel/neural-compressor/docs/engine.md

 ### 1. install neural-compressor

-As engine is part of neural_compressor, just install neural-compressor will build the binary and engine interface
+The reference engine is our bare-metal deployment example of Intel Neural Compressor, just install neural-compressor and generate the binary.

 ```
 pip install neural-compressor